mrisher/webxr-reference/webxr-device-api/xrpresentationframe.md

 <dl>
   <dt>getDevicePose()</dt>
-  <dd>Takes an <a href="xrpresentationframe">XRPresentationFrame</a> object and Returns the state of the VR sensor for that object.
+  <dd>Takes an <a href="xrcoordinatesystem">XRCoordinateSystem</a> object and returns the state of the the position and orientation of viewer.
 Unless the value of `XRFrameOfReference` is `"headMode"`, this function is not guaranteed to return a value.</dd>
+  <dt>getInputPose()</dt>
+  <dd>Takes a reference to <a href="xrinputsource">XRInputSource</dd> and <a href="xrframeofreference">XRFrameOfReference</a> objects and returns the position and orientation of the specified `XRInputSource`.
 </dl>

 ## Examples

 The following example show the use of `XRPresentationFrame`, which is always used inside a render loop.
 The loop is started by calling `requestAnimationFrame()` with a passed reference to a callback.
 The second parameter to that callback is a reference to an `XRPresentationFrame`.

 ```javascript
 session.requestAnimationFrame(onFrame);